Attempted assassination of Donald Trump in Pennsylvania: Lead-up to the shooting

-At 6:06 p.m., Crooks scaled an air-conditioning unit between the northernmost AGR International buildings to reach the complex's roof, rather than using his ladder.
+At 6:06, Crooks scaled an air conditioning unit between the northernmost AGR International buildings to reach the complex's roof, rather than using his ladder.
 He walked across a series of interconnected roofs to reach his firing position on the southernmost roof, between 400 ft and 450 ft north of the venue stage.
-The building housed three police snipers tasked with covering the rally, but none of them was on the roof due to a shortage of personnel.
+The building housed three police snipers tasked with covering the rally, but none of them were on the roof due to a shortage of personnel.

 Several bystanders witnessed Crooks on the roof and alerted the police about him minutes before shots were fired at Trump.

 The slant of the roof that Crooks had been on may have prevented Secret Service snipers from seeing him as he crawled into a firing position; the northern sniper team's view of Crooks's position was also blocked by trees.
 Using a three-dimensional simulation of the shooting, the New York Times reported that "the gunman was largely concealed by two trees and the slope of a warehouse building roof, which he used as his perch."

 At 6:08 p.m., a local law enforcement officer reported over radio, "Someone's on the roof".
 Police bodycam video footage revealed that, at this point, a search operation began in which at least four Pennsylvania law enforcement officers focused on the roof Crooks was on and its immediate surroundings, attempting to reach him.
 Hoisted by another officer, a Butler Township police officer attempted to climb to the roof of the building in search of Crooks.
 Crooks spotted the officer, whose hands were clinging to the edge of the roof, and aimed his rifle at the officer, who then let go, falling 8 ft to the ground and severely injuring his ankle.
 According to ABC, this encounter, which occurred about 40 seconds before Crooks opened fire, was "the first time any law enforcement saw that the person on the roof had a gun".